Experiences & Case Studies - Safe and Sound Protocol

 Background & Complaint Presentation

-Sofie (fictitious name) is a woman in her mid-forties who reported to SoundTherapy with a multiple pattern of symptoms that had accompanied her for decades.
-Despite extensive treatment history - including talk therapy, body-oriented therapy and self-help - she experienced no fundamental improvement in her basic sense of insecurity.
+Sofie (not her real name) is a woman in her mid-forties who came to SoundTherapy with a range of symptoms that had plagued her for decades.
+Despite an extensive treatment history—including talk therapy, body-oriented therapy, and self-help—she experienced no fundamental improvement in her underlying sense of insecurity.

 At intake, the following complaints were described:

-• Chronic “gnawing feeling” of insecurity: the feeling that something terrible could happen at any moment
+• A chronic, “gnawing” sense of insecurity: the feeling that something terrible could happen at any moment

 • Chronic neck and shoulder pain (her entire adult life)